Making A Difference in Our County

 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

 Southwest Georgia plays host to many pecan field days, but more than 33,000 acres of pecans are grown in southeast Georgia.
-To provide growers in the southeast region with more local pecan trainings and field days, Appling County Extension has hosted the Southeast Georgia Pecan Field Day for the past three years.
-Topics addressed include fertilization, diseases, the pecan market, thinning, hedging and transplanting.
+Growers in the southeast region needed local pecan trainings and field days that weren’t four hours away.
+Appling County Extension has hosted the Southeast Georgia Pecan Field Day for the past eight years.
+Topics addressed include fertilization, diseases, the pecan market, thinning, hedging, transplanting, using soil moisture sensors, and herbicide selection.
 Each year new topics that interest growers are discussed.
-More than 271 growers from 31 counties attended the 2018 field day.
-One grower had the following praise for the Southeast Georgia Pecan Field Day: “It gives growers a place to go that’s close to their farm; it’s basically the same insects and the same seasons we all have to fight down here together.
+Nearly 300 growers from 31 counties attended the field day in 2019.
+One grower commented on the importance of having a field day in east Georgia: “It gives growers a place to go that’s close to their farm.
+It’s basically the same insects and the same seasons we all have to fight down here together.
 I think we can learn to better produce pecans when everybody comes together and talks about it in our section of the state.”

 The mission of Georgia 4-H is to assist youth in acquiring knowledge, developing life skills and forming attitudes that will enable them to become self-directing, productive and contributing members of society.
 To fulfill this mission, Appling County 4-H participated in Georgia 4-H Project Achievement, a public speaking competition.
-4-H’ers chose projects from more than 50 project areas, researched topics of interest and prepared oral presentation with visual aids.
-In 2018, 20 4-H’ers from fifth to 12th grade competed in various project areas.
-After-school workshops helped prepare 4-H’ers to compete at their best.
-Ten fifth and sixth graders competed at Cloverleaf District Project Achievement.
-All 10 placed first, second or third in their projects.
-Ten seventh- through 12th-graders competed at Junior/Senior District Project Achievement.
-Six placed first, second, or third and one advanced to State Congress and earned the Master 4-H’er level by placing first.
-These competitions give youth experience in organizing their thoughts and building the confidence necessary
+4-H’ers choose from more than 50 project areas, research topics of interest, and prepare an oral presentation or demonstration with visual aids.
+In 2019, 21 4-H’ers from fifth through 12th grade competed in various project areas.
+Regular after-school workshops helped prepare the 4-H’ers to compete at their best.
+Nine fifth and sixth graders competed at Cloverleaf District Project Achievement, with all nine placing in their projects.
+Eleven seventh through 12th graders competed at Junior and Senior District Project Achievement.
+This experience gives youth experience in organizing their thoughts and the confidence to make a public presentation.